-However, you may wonder whether corn or flour tortillas make the healthier choice.
+However, you may wonder whether corn or flour tortillas are the healthier choices.

 This article explores the differences between corn and flour tortillas to help you decide.

 Traditionally, corn tortillas begin with a process called nixtamalization.
-It involves cooking corn, also known as maize, in an alkaline solution of calcium hydroxide, or limewater.
+This involves soaking and then cooking corn, also known as maize, in an alkaline solution of calcium hydroxide, or limewater.

-While they’re usually made with refined wheat flour, more nutritious whole-wheat varieties are available (5).
+While flour tortillas are usually made with refined wheat flour, more nutritious whole wheat varieties are available (

 Given their distinct ingredients, corn and flour tortillas have different nutritional profiles.

-Flour tortillas tend to pack more fat because they’re usually made with lard or shortening.
+Flour tortillas tend to contain more fat because they’re usually made with lard or shortening.

-Summary Corn tortillas were made by the Aztecs and involve an important process known as nixtamalization.
-Nutritionally, they deliver less sodium, carbs, fat, and calories than flour tortillas.
+Corn tortillas were traditionally made by the Aztecs and involve an important process known as nixtamalization.
+Nutritionally, they deliver smaller amounts of sodium, carbs, fat, and calories than flour tortillas.

 Corn tortillas tend to outshine flour tortillas as the healthier option.